alanmitchell/bmon-website/guide/sensors.md

 building.
 Therefore, closely monitoring fuel use is very important for identifying and measuring energy savings opportunities.
-The benefits of measuring fuel are very similar to the benefits of measuring electricity use, described in this section \[Link to Section 2 How to Choose/Set Up Sensors, Building Electric Power, Potential BMON-Guided Energy Savings in Measuring Electricity Use\].
+The benefits of measuring fuel are very similar to the benefits of measuring electricity use, described in this section: [Potential Energy Savings of Measuring Electricity](sensors#image20).
 For details on the benefits of measuring fuel, click below.

 <details markdown="1">